opennetworkinglab/onos/web/gui2/README.md

 For 2) it's well worth becoming familiar with Angular CLI.
 The project is created with [Angular CLI](https://github.com/angular/angular-cli) v6 to simplify development of the browser side code.

-This allows you to develop the Angular 6 Type Script code independent of ONOS in a separate container.
+This allows you to develop the Angular 6 TypeScript code independent of ONOS in a separate container.
 Since WebSockets have been implemented (Jun 18) there is a requirement to run ONOS in the background.

 There is no need to install node, npm or ng again on your system, and indeed if they are already installed, it's best